TL;DR:

 Maybe you…

-• Are very critical of yourself and see things in white and black
+- Are critical of yourself and see things in white and black

-That said, instead of only focusing on negatives, it’s important to take into account the strengths of Spice of Lifers too.
+That said, instead of only focusing on negatives, it’s important to consider the strengths of Spice of Lifers, too.

 Perhaps…

-• You are a very persuasive person and know how to get the job done.
+- You are a persuasive person and know how to get the job done.

-• You show genuine and authentic compassion for others, and others are drawn to you for it
+- You show genuine and authentic compassion for others, and this attracts others.

 Now you know what disorganized attachment is.
 But how exactly does it affect your relationships?